versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/DataConsumer.md

 #### dataConsumer.observer.on("close", fn())
 {: #dataConsumer-observer-on-close .code}

-Emitted when the consumer is closed for whatever reason.
+Emitted when the data consumer is closed for whatever reason.

 </section>